OFFICIAL RULES 11/12/2019

 - There are 2 divisions, and each will be scored separately and have separate paybacks.
 They are as follows:

 Traditional Division: Restricts the use of Real Time Sonar, I.e. LiveScope/ LiveSight.
 No angler may have the capability of using such devices at any time during the tournament.
 Specifically, they either cannot be installed or if installed must be physically made inoperable by removing at least one component from the boat.
 Any team found in violation of this rule will not be allowed to weigh in.

-37. Points series is calculated by the total points awarded for a team’s 4 best finish’s in the regular season.
-Points are awarded in order of finish with 1st place getting 100 points 2nd getting 98 points 3rd getting 96 points ETC with 2 points separating each position.
+- Points series is calculated by the total points awarded for a team’s 3 best finish’s in the regular season.
+Points are awarded in order of finish with 1st place getting 100 points, 2nd getting 98 points, 3rd getting 96 points, etc., with 2 points separating each position.
 The minimum points to be received is 50 points for participation.
 A tie in the points series will be decided at the championship.
 A team is 1 or 2 anglers that fish together or independently.
 If an angler changes partners throughout the year that would be another team that they are part of.
 For an angler’s points to count on the original team they would have to fish with the same partner or alone.

-38. Championship will be a 2-day tournament, to qualify a team must have fished in a minimum of (3) regular season tournaments.
-If a team has not met the requirements and the tournament has not filled to capacity as determined by the Board, it will be permissible to accept teams that have fished in less than (3) regular season tournaments.
-These slots will be offered to the teams according to the number of tournaments they have fished, highest 1st.
+- Championship will be a 2-day tournament, to qualify a team must have fished in a minimum of (3) regular season tournaments.
+If a team has not met the requirements and the tournament has not filled to capacity as determined by the Board, it will be permissible to accept teams that have fished in less than (3) but a minimum of one(1) regular season tournaments.
+These slots will be offered to the teams according to the number of tournaments they have fished and their overall points.